Women and vegetarianism and veganism advocacy: 1900s

+In 1910, Martha Förster founded the Verein Vegetarischer Frauen ("Association of Vegetarian Women") in Dresden, Germany.

-In 1912, suffragist Minta Beach undertook a New York–Chicago walk while adhering to a vegetarian raw-food regimen and addressed audiences about diet and women's physical capability; contemporary coverage described her meals and framed the feat as a demonstration of health and endurance.
-Later in the century, nutritionist Alvenia Fulton operated the Fultonia Health Food Center in Chicago, promoted fasting and vegetarian eating, and advised civil-rights activist Dick Gregory during hunger strikes; reports describe Gregory ending a 54-day fast with a vegetarian meal at Fultonia's.
+In 1912, suffragist Minta Beach undertook a New York–Chicago walk while following a vegetarian raw-food diet and addressed audiences about diet and women's physical capability.
+Contemporary coverage described her meals and presented the walk as a test of health and endurance.

+Later in the century, nutritionist Alvenia Fulton ran the Fultonia Health Food Center in Chicago, promoted fasting and vegetarian eating, and advised civil-rights activist Dick Gregory during hunger strikes; the National Park Service states that Gregory ended a 54-day fast with a vegetarian meal at Fulton's centre.

 2000s–present

-From the 2000s onward, reporting on social-psychological research identified gendered patterns in vegetarian and vegan uptake.
-Summaries pointed to concepts such as "precarious masculinity" (anxieties about maintaining a masculine identity), marketing that codes meat as masculine, and differing strategies for resolving the "meat paradox" (women more often dissociating meat from animals; men more often justifying meat as natural/necessary).
-Coverage also notes higher female participation in animal rights groups and discusses how reminders of animals can trigger stronger pro-meat reactions among some men, with social-dominance explanations offered for these effects.
+Social-psychological research from the 2000s onward has examined gender differences in vegetarian and vegan uptake.
+Reporting on this research has discussed "precarious masculinity", marketing that associates meat with masculinity, and different responses to the "meat paradox".
+Some studies have found that women are more likely to dissociate meat from animals, while men are more likely to justify meat eating as natural or necessary.
+Other work has discussed higher female participation in animal rights groups and stronger pro-meat reactions among some men when reminded of animals, with social-dominance explanations proposed for these findings.

 Demographics and attitudes

-Some surveys and commentaries report gender differences in engagement with vegetarianism and veganism.
-A 2020 systematic review of 29 studies reported consistent sex differences across multiple countries, including findings that women are about twice as likely as men to identify as vegetarian or vegan in Western societies, that vegetarian diets are stereotyped as less masculine than meat-based diets, and that omnivores exhibit more prejudice towards vegetarian men than women; the review also noted men's more positive attitudes toward meat consumption.
-A 15-year study of students at a US university (2008–2023) reported an increase in self-identified vegetarianism among women (from 4.3% to 8.7%) but not men (from 3.2% to 2.7%), and discussed possible cultural and identity-based explanations for these divergent trends.
+Surveys and commentaries have reported gender differences in engagement with vegetarianism and veganism.
+A 2020 systematic review of 29 studies reported consistent sex differences across multiple countries.
+It found that women in Western societies were about twice as likely as men to identify as vegetarian or vegan, that vegetarian diets were stereotyped as less masculine than meat-based diets, and that omnivores showed more prejudice towards vegetarian men than vegetarian women.
+The review also reported more positive attitudes towards meat consumption among men.
+A 15-year study of students at a US university (2008–2023) reported an increase in self-identified vegetarianism among women, from 4.3% to 8.7%, but not among men, where the figure changed from 3.2% to 2.7%.
+The authors discussed cultural and identity-based explanations for the different trends.

 Motivations and frameworks

 Reported motivations for women's adoption of vegetarian or vegan diets include ethical objections to animal killing, reductions in domestic labour time, health and temperance arguments, environmental concerns, and religious or spiritual considerations.
-Reviews of gendered motivations also discuss women's greater emphasis on animal welfare and health and men's stronger endorsement of rationalisations for meat eating; studies additionally note gendered stereotypes around foods and masculinity that shape dietary choices.
+Reviews of gendered motivations discuss women's greater concern for animal welfare and health, men's stronger endorsement of rationalisations for meat eating, and gendered stereotypes around food and masculinity.